larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 here we got the labels off.
 OK.
 (33:33)
 Ralph has written a program with OK.
-Now this is Dave Walz.
+Now this is Dave Waltz.
 Recognize his voice disabled.
 Specify the physical nature
 of each individual line.